In this guide I explain how to disassemble Acer Aspire 5251/5551G/5551 series laptops.

 In the following steps I’ll go through complete laptop base disassembly.

-Before you start make sure the laptop is turned off.
+Before you start make sure the computer is turned off.

 Remove two screws securing the hard drive and memory cover.